 The 12-panel multi-drug test is easy to use, convenient, and 99 percent accurate.
 The test strip includes a one-step, fully integrated, and self-contained screening protocol.
 The ribbon has been approved by the FDA (510) K and is CLIA-free.

-The 12 panels Clear strip tests for marijuana, cocaine, morphine, amphetamine, methamphetamine, barbiturates, benzodiazepines, Ecstasy, methadone, oxycodone, phencyclidine, tricyclic, and three adulterants (creatinine, oxidants, specific gravity) in human urine have been waived.
+The 12 panels Clear strip tests for MMJ, cocaine, morphine, amphetamine, methamphetamine, barbiturates, benzodiazepines, Ecstasy, methadone, oxycodone, phencyclidine, tricyclic, and three adulterants (creatinine, oxidants, specific gravity) in human urine have been waived.

 To understand how to conduct a 12-panel drug test, go to the following website:

 The zero-tolerance stance is one of the reasons for the drug policy's effectiveness.
 If a drug test results in a positive result, the offending national guard is sanctioned.
 This could result in a court-martial, discharge from the military, and criminal charges.

 Drug use is taken very severely by the military.
 After all, using these medications might impair their performance on the field and put the lives of those around them in jeopardy.